antonholmquist/jason/README.md

 ```

-If the root object is not an array, use this method instead.
-It can then be cased to the expected type with one of the As-Methods.
+If the root object is unknown or not an object, use `NewValueFromBytes` instead.
+It can then be typecasted using one of the conversion methods provided by the library, for instance `Array()` or `String()`.

 ```go
 v, err := jason.NewValueFromBytes(b)